maxvoigt/maxvoigt.github.io/_pages/about.md

 I will be participating in the 2023-2024 academic job market.

 <hr style="border-top-color:black">
-Job Market Paper — Investor beliefs and asset prices under selective memory
+Job Market Paper — Investor Beliefs and Asset Prices Under Selective Memory
 ------
-I present a consumption-based asset pricing model in which the representative agent forms Bayesian beliefs based on selectively recalled observations.
-The agent is more likely to recall past fundamentals that resemble current fundamentals.
+I present a consumption-based asset pricing model in which the representative agent selectively recalls past fundamentals that resemble current fundamentals and updates beliefs as if the recalled observations are all that occurred.
 This similarity-weighted selective memory jointly explains important facts about belief formation, survey data, and realized asset prices.
 Subjective expectations overreact and are procyclical, the subjective volatility is countercyclical, and the subjective risk premium has a low volatility.
 In contrast, realized returns are predictably countercyclical, highly volatile, and unrelated to variation of objective risk measures.
 My results suggest that human memory can simultaneously account for individual-level data and aggregate asset pricing facts.

 [Download paper here](http://maxvoigt.github.io/files/Voigt_JMP_BeliefsAssetPrices.pdf)